upday/upday.github.io/_posts/blog/2017-07-18-dealing-with-murphy-s-law-at-upday.md

 ## Elasticsearch Cluster

 Although it's quite a tough challenge to take down an Elasticsearch cluster, we still managed quite a few times to do it.
-Once AWS had networking issues and the whole cluster has been partitioned away from the Content Machine.
+AWS once had networking issues, hence the whole cluster has been partitioned away from the Content Machine.
 This basically means that the Content Machine is isolated from our content storage.<br/>
 Mitigation:
 <img style="float: right; margin-top: 30px; margin-left: 10px; width: 350px" src="/images/blog/upday_vs_murphy/chaos_es.jpg?s"/><br/>